MohammadRSalmanpour/Machine-Learning-Algorithms_M.R.Salmanpour-A.Saberimanesh-A.Rahmim/README.md

 -------------------------------------------------------------------------
 STATEMENT:
 This files are part of prediction tasks and optimal feature selection for Parkinson disease progression (Prediction task).
 Package by Mohammad Reza Salmanpour, Abdollah Saberimanesh and Arman Rahmim.
---> Copyright (C) 2018-2019 Mohammad Reza Salmanpour ,Amirkabir University of Technology (Tehran Polytechnic) All rights reserved for Mohammad Reza Salmanpour Paeen Afrakati, Abdollah Saberimanesh and Arman Rahmim.
+--> Copyright (C) 2018-2019 Mohammad Reza Salmanpour ,Amirkabir University of Technology (Tehran Polytechnic)&university of British coulumbia, BC Cancer Agency
+All rights reserved for Mohammadreza Salmanpourpaeenafrakati, Abdollah Saberimanesh and Arman Rahmim.
 This package is distributed in the hope that it will be useful,

 Any feedback welcome!!!
-m.salmanpoor66@gmail.com, mohamad91@aut.ac.ir
+m.salmanpoor66@gmail.com, msalman@bccrc.ca, msalman@phas.ubc.ca, mohamad91@aut.ac.ir